Teenager’s DNA and victim’s blood ‘found on clothing and machete’

 Mason Rist, 15, and Max Dixon, 16, were allegedly set upon by four armed teenagers after leaving Mason’s home in Ilminster Avenue in the Knowle West area of Bristol shortly after 11pm on January 27.

-Forensic scientist Fay Lewis had examined a pair of grey jogging bottoms, and two large machetes, which the prosecution allege were used in the attack.
+Forensic scientist Fay Lewis examined a pair of grey jogging bottoms and two large machetes, which the prosecution alleges were used in the attack.

 Ms Lewis said the DNA of the 17-year-old defendant, together with blood stains belonging to Mason, were found on the trousers.